HomeHealth & FitnessiPhone

 3. Peloton

 You do not need the bike.
 The Peloton app turns your iPhone into a pocket studio packed with running, strength, yoga, and stretching classes led by instructors who somehow make 6am feel doable.
 Casting to a TV is smooth, and the class filters help you find a 20 minute session when that is all you have.
-There is a free tier with a decent sampler, and the paid App membership opens the full library.
-Great for variety without a gym.
+New users get a 7 day free trial, after which a paid App membership is required to keep using the classes.
+Good for variety without a gym.

 4. Flo